 Passives fall into an interesting customer segment– they don’t love your product, but they don’t hate it either.
 It’s almost as if they’re waiting for something good or bad to happen, before they can make a concrete choice.

 But since passives usually don’t provide open-ended feedback, it becomes difficult to close the feedback loop.
-For instance, Zendesk found that only 37% of passives shared their feedback, as compared to 50% detractors and 55% promoters.
+For instance, according to Zendesk study [PDF], only 37% of passives shared their feedback, as compared to 50% detractors and 55% promoters.

 While it might seem that passives are less likely to damage your brand, the truth is that detractors and passives churn almost similarly.
 While detractors take decisive action, passives wait for a good competitive opportunity to make the switch.
 They might hold on to the brand for longer time, but if they are not re-engaged, it’s almost certain that they would churn.